 - Recording observations and documenting findings on an inspection checklist

-Have a notebook or paper and clipboard on hand for taking notes during conversations, and note any pertinent observations.
+Take notes during conversations, and write down any relevant observations.
 Use a standard customized inspection checklist to keep you on track and to ensure no items are forgotten or overlooked.

 Talking to Employees

-Talking to workers is an integral part of the workplace inspection because workers are familiar with the area and the work processes, so they can help you to identify hazards that may not be listed on the checklist.
+Talking to employees is an integral part of the workplace inspection because employees are familiar with the area and the work processes, so they can help you to identify hazards that may not be listed on the checklist.
 They may also be able to help you determine if a condition is typical or not.
-For example, if a work area seems unreasonably warm, workers from that area may confirm that yes, it is always that warm.
+For example, if a work area seems unreasonably warm, employees from that area may confirm that yes, it is always that warm.
 Or, they may indicate that a cooling unit has recently broken down.
 It may already be scheduled for repair.
-If it isn’t, it may be something that you recommend at the conclusion of the inspection.
+If it isn’t, it may be something that you recommend after the inspection.

-Talking to workers will also indicate training gaps or areas where training can be used to reinforce safe practices.
-Be sure to focus on both new employees and individuals who have been working at the organization for a longer period of time when determining if training is up-to-date.
-If workers bring forward issues or concerns, be sure to pay attention to the source of their distress.
+Talking to employees will also indicate training gaps or areas where training can be used to reinforce safe practices.
+Focus on both new employees and individuals who have been working at the organization for a longer period of time when determining if training is up-to-date.
+If employees bring forward issues, pay attention to the source of their distress concern.
 Inspect it, ask questions, and make any applicable recommendations.

 As you inspect the workplace and work through your checklist items, make general observations.
 Are there new hazards that have yet to be identified?
 If so, make a note and add them to the checklist.
 Observation also allows for the evaluation of already implemented controls and safe work practices to determine if they are working as intended, and without inadvertently creating new hazards.

 Using an Inspection Checklist

 A checklist provides focus and helps to ensure nothing is missed.
 The checklist you use should be standardized (the same for each monthly inspection) but also customized to include items specific to your workplace.